Storage backends¶

 Data backend¶

-A data backend minimally provides the put
+A data backend minimally provides the put and get methods:

 # some class FooDataBackend(BaseDataBackend):